 If the intended receiver is a non-HE STA, a STA shall not start the transmission of more than one MPDU within the time limit described in the Minimum MPDU Start Spacing field declared by the intended receiver.
 If the intended receiver is an HE STA, an HE STA shall not start the transmission of more than one QoS Data frame, QoS Null frame, or Management frame within the time limit described in the Minimum MPDU Start Spacing field declared by the intended receiver.
 To satisfy this requirement, the number of octets between the start of two consecutive MPDUs in an A-MPDU, N, measured at the PHY SAP, shall meet the condition defined by Equation (10-12).

-N≥tMMSS×r/8, if the A-MPDU is not carried in an HE TB PPDU or EHT TB PPDUtMMSS×2MMSF×r/8, if the A-MPDU is not carried in an HE TB PPDU or EHT TB PPDU(10-12)
+N≥tMMSS×r/8, if the A-MPDU is not carried in a TB PPDU tMMSS×2MMSF×r/8, if the A-MPDU is not carried in a TB PPDU (10-12)

 where